-As solar battery storage maximises output of clean, renewable energy, it further reduces reliance on national grid electricity.
+As solar storage maximises output of clean, renewable energy, it further reduces reliance on national grid electricity.
 When you use less mains electricity, you make more cost savings, while also lessening your carbon footprint.

 For these reasons, many homeowners consider incorporating a battery when installing a solar panel system, while others may opt for battery storage later.
+That’s right, you can retrofit a solar battery if you didn’t opt for one when you initially invested in panels.

 Although more affordable than solar panels, a solar battery is still a significant investment in green energy.
 Batteries don’t last as long as solar panels and will inevitably have to be replaced at some point, but when can you expect that to happen with your battery?
+Does a solar battery’s longevity make it a worthwhile investment?

 This post explains how long you can expect your solar battery to last.
 We’ll also explore the advantages of solar battery storage, how you can prolong battery lifespan, and how to tell when your battery needs replacing.

-Benefits of Solar Battery Storage
+Benefits Of Solar Battery Storage

 Thousands of homeowners have added a battery to their solar panel system to optimise energy management and cut electricity bills by up to 90%.
 Surplus energy generated by solar panels is stored in the battery and distributed when needed.

-Deep-cycle solar batteries are the long-distance runners of the battery world.
+Deep cycle batteries are the long-distance runners of the battery world.
 Most solar batteries work on a deep cycle, discharging 80% or more of stored energy before recharging is necessary.

 Solar batteries hold large amounts of electricity compared with normal batteries, and they produce power that can be used over longer periods of time.